'The Masked Singer' reveals married pair under Banana Split – KION546

 In the latest round, contestants sang a second song as a duet with one of the show’s panelists.
 Banana Split performed with Robin Thicke, and Queen of Hearts sang with Nicole Scherzinger.

-As for guesses, Ken Jeong, Jenny McCarthy Wahlberg and Nicole Scherzinger all said McPhee and Foster for Banana Split, using their first impression guess, and getting a point towards the Golden Ear Trophy.
+As for guesses, Ken Jeong, Jenny McCarthy Wahlberg and Scherzinger all said McPhee and Foster for Banana Split, using their first impression guess, and getting a point toward the Golden Ear Trophy.
 Robin Thicke guessed Ryan Tedder and Leona Lewis.

-McPhee had sung “Singing in the Rain,” and “Don’t You Worry ‘Bout a Thing,” by Stevie Wonder, with Thicke.
+McPhee had sung “Singin’ in the Rain,” and “Don’t You Worry ‘Bout a Thing,” by Stevie Wonder, with Thicke.

 On earlier episodes, McPhee and Foster sang and played piano to “A Million Dreams,” by Pink, “Cry Me a River,” by Michael Bublé, “Let ‘Er Rip,” by The Chicks, and “Poker Face,” by Lady Gaga.